7 Most Used ESG Reporting Frameworks: Complete Guide

 1. Global Reporting Initiative (GRI)

-The GRI Standards are modular and organized into Universal, Sector, and Topic-specific standards, allowing organizations to tailor their reports based on relevance.
-This ESG reporting framework encourages double materiality—assessing both how sustainability issues impact the business and how the business impacts society and the environment.
+The GRI Standards represent the world's most widely used framework for sustainability reporting.
+This modular system is organized into Universal, Sector, and Topic-specific standards, allowing organizations to tailor their reports based on materiality and relevance.

-• Applicability: Voluntary
+Applicability: Voluntary

 Breathe ESG reporting frameworks software